-What does ''Tantric'' really mean?
+What does ''Tantric'' really means?

 I have been thinking a lot these past few days about the word tantric and what it actually means.